-Cyberbullying and digital abuse can affect anyone, regardless of their age, gender, profession or social habits.
+Cyberbullying and digital abuse can affect anyone, regardless of their age, gender, sexuality, profession or social habits.

 The internet is now integral to most people’s work, home and social life.
 While this technological advancement brings many benefits, it must be accompanied by greater vigilance and awareness as to the potential risks involved, and beyond that, capacity to care for those who fall victim to this growing problem.